Clonal Diversity at Cancer Recurrence: Abstract

 \section{Abstract}

-Despite initial success, many cancer therapies eventually fail due to mutation driven drug resistance.
-In this work we are interested in the status of the tumor at the time of cancer recurrence.
-In particular we investigate clonal diversity at the time of cancer recurrence, an important factor to consider when treating recurrent cancers.
-To model cancer dynamics involving drug-sensitive and drug-resistant cells, we employ a two-type branching process.
-During treatment, drug-resistant cells develop from drug-sensitive cells.
-We investigate the clonal diversity of drug-resistant cells at the time of cancer recurrence, defined as the first time the population size of drug-resistant cells exceeds a specified proportion of the initial population of drug-sensitive cells.
+Despite initial success, cancer therapies often fail due to the emergence of drug-resistant cells.
+In this study, we use a mathematical model to investigate how cancer evolves over time, specifically focusing on the state of the tumor when it recurs after treatment.
+We use a two-type branching process to capture the dynamics of both drug-sensitive and drug-resistant cells.
+We analyze the clonal diversity of drug-resistant cells at the time of cancer recurrence, which is defined as the first time the population size of drug-resistant cells exceeds a specified proportion of the initial population size of drug-sensitive cells.
 We examine two clonal diversity indices: the number of clones and the Simpson's Index.
-We obtain the expectation of these two indices with and without conditioning on early recurrence.
-We demonstrate that the recurrence time is a useful indicator of clonal diversity, providing valuable insight into treating recurrent cancers.
-Finally, we use our recurrence measures to develop statistics that estimate model parameters based on tumor diversity data at recurrence. \\ {\bf Keywords:} Cancer recurrence; Clonal diversity; Branching process.\\
+We calculate the expected values of these indices and utilize them to develop statistical methods for estimating model parameters.
+Additionally, we examine these two indices conditioned on early recurrence in the special case of a deterministically decaying sensitive population, with the aim of addressing the question of whether early recurrence is driven by a single mutation that generates an unusually large family of drug-resistant cells (corresponding to a low clonal diversity), or if it is due to the presence of an unusually large number of mutations causing drug resistance (corresponding to a high clonal diversity).
+Our findings, based on both indices, support the latter possibility.
+Furthermore, we demonstrate that the time of cancer recurrence can serve as a valuable indicator of clonal diversity, offering new insights for the treatment of recurrent cancers. \\ {\bf Keywords:} Cancer recurrence; Clonal diversity; Branching process.\\